dejoy-io/mini-apps-docs/apps-communication/events.md

 ### visibility_changed
 Available since: v8.0

-Active state assumes that the native Dejoy client is currently working with the current mini application.
+Active state assumes that the native DeJoy client is currently working with the current mini application.
 It is important to note that this is not related to the mini application’s visibility, but rather its selection among other currently opened mini applications.

 Field |	Type |	Description
 -|-|-